wp-plugins/3dady-real-time-web-stats/readme.txt

 == Description ==
-know the number of visitors of your own website in real-time, 3dady is a perfect free counter and web stats which indicates the exact number of visitors of your website easily.!
+know the number of visitors of your own website in real-time, 3dady is a perfect free counter and web stats which indicates the exact number of visitors of your website easily with amazing statistics.

 For more information, check out [3dady.com](http://www.3dady.com/).